 Estate planning is not just for the wealthy.
-It’s for nearly everyone who owns property, such as a house, car and savings.
-Good estate plans cover important decisions, if something should happen to you, including:
+It’s for nearly everyone who owns property, which can include a house, car or savings account.
+Good estate plans address important situations that could arise should something happen to you, including:

 - What happens to your property?